RULE 2.1. MENTAL HEALTH APPEALS UNDER N.D.C.C. CH. 25-03.1

 (3) name the court to which the appeal is taken.

-(c) Motion for Temporary Stay and Specifications of Error.
+(c) Motion for temporary stay and specifications of error.
 Any motion for a temporary stay of the order appealed from while the appeal is pending must be served and filed with the notice of appeal along with specifications of error specifying the grounds for appeal.
-Any stay granted by the district court prior to appeal remains valid only if a temporary stay request is filed with the supreme court with the notice of appeal.
+Any stay granted by the district court remains valid only if a temporary stay request is filed with the supreme court with the notice of appeal.
 Once the supreme court acts on the stay request, any district court stay terminates.

 (e) Briefs.
-Unless the appellant moves for a temporary stay of the order of the district court, the appellant's brief and appendix must be filed with the notice of appeal and must be served upon the opposing party at the time of filing.
-The appellee's brief must be served and filed no later than seven days after service of the appellant's brief.
-If the appellant moves for a temporary stay of the order of the district court, the appellant's brief must be served and filed no later than five days after the notice of appeal is filed and the appellee's brief must be served and filed no later than five days after service of the appellant's brief.
+Unless the appellant moves for a temporary stay of the order of the district court, the appellant's brief must be filed with the notice of appeal and served upon the opposing party at the time of filing.
+The appellee's brief must be served and filed no later than 5 days after service of the appellant's brief.
+If the appellant moves for a temporary stay of the order of the district court, the appellant's brief must be served and filed no later than 3 days after the notice of appeal is filed and the appellee's brief must be served and filed no later than 3 days after service of the appellant's brief.

-(f) Notice of Appellant's Presence at Hearing.
+(f) Notice of appellant's presence at hearing.
 If the appellant intends to be present at the hearing, notice of the intention must accompany the notice of appeal.
-Any party may file a proposed interim order for issuance by the supreme court which will ensure the appellant the opportunity to be present at the hearing on appeal while protecting the interest sought to be served by the order being appealed.
+Any party may file a proposed interim order for issuance by the supreme court which will assure the appellant the opportunity to be present at the hearing on appeal while protecting the interest sought to be served by the order being appealed.
 The plans for implementing the proposed interim order must be stated with particularity.

 (g) Motions.
-Any motion, other than a motion for temporary stay, must be filed within seven days after service of the notice of appeal.
-Any party may file a response in opposition to a motion within seven days after service of the motion.
+Any motion, other than a motion for temporary stay, must be filed within five days after service of the notice of appeal.
+Any party may file a response in opposition to a motion within five days after service of the motion.

 Rule 2.1 provides special procedures to accommodate the requirement in N.D.C.C. § 25-03.1-29 for a hearing within 14 days after the notice of appeal is filed in a mental health proceeding.

-Subdivision (c) was amended, effective March 1, 2008, to make it clear that a party who seeks to stay an order that is appealed must request a temporary stay from the supreme court when the notice of appeal is filed.
+Subdivision (c) was amended, effective _______________, to make it clear that a party who seeks to stay an order that is appealed must request a temporary stay from the supreme court when the notice of appeal is filed.
 Under N.D.C.C. § 25-03.1-29, only the supreme court can stay an order once an appeal is commenced.